jdstone/helm-charts/charts/sql-exporter/README.md

 ## Questions

-Create an [issue](https://github.com/jdstone/helm-charts/issues) and I'll do the best I can in helping you out.
+Create an [issue](https://github.com/jdstone/helm-charts/issues) and I'll do the best I can to help you out.

 ## Parameters